lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Explore the pristine **Wenhai Wetland Nature Reserve** alongside a knowledgeable local

-          conservationist.
-Learn about the delicate alpine wetland ecosystem and its relationship with the Naxi ethnic Culture.
-Gain insights into

-          conservation efforts in this biodiversity hotspot, experiencing nature

-          firsthand.
+          Gain exclusive insights into wetland conservation at the **Lashi

+          Wetland Conservation Bureau**.
+Meet with conservationists, learn about their

+          ongoing projects, and understand the challenges and strategies involved in

+          preserving this crucial ecosystem, contributing to the understanding of

+          environmental stewardship.

         image:
           type: ImageBlock
           url: /images/Icon2.jpg